Creole Squash Cakes with Spicy Aioli

 - To prepare the aioli: At least 2 hours before serving.
-Mix together 1/2 cup of mayonnaise, 1/3 cup of chili sauce, 1 tsp creole mustard, 1/2 tsp creole seasoning, 1/2 tsp lemon juice and one minced garlic clove.
+Mix together ½ cup of mayonnaise, ⅓ cup of chili sauce, 1 teaspoon creole mustard, ½ teaspoon creole seasoning, ½ teaspoon lemon juice and one minced garlic clove.
 Chill until serving.

 - To make the squash cakes: Grate the zucchini and yellow squash, then ring in paper towels or a kitchen towel to remove any excess moisture.
 Add to a medium mixing bowl with the remaining ingredients.

 - Use a spoon or large spatula and mix until the mixture comes together and is fully combined.
 The dry cracker crumbs will help to soak up any residual moisture and the eggs and grated Parmesan will bind the mixture.